yet-another-static-site-generator/yass/docs/details.md

 Your new site will be have that directory structure (inside the *_output* directory).
-Files `sitemap.xml` and `robots.txt` will be added only when you will be have enabled option to create sitemap:
+Files `sitemap.xml` and `robots.txt` will be added only when you will be have enabled option to create sitemap.
+File `atom.xml` will be added only when you will be have enabled option to create Atom feed:

     index.html
     sitemap.xml
     robots.txt
+    atom.xml
     images
       |-newimage.png